fhidalgor/mutagenesis_visualization/docs/doc3_normalizing.rst

     hras_object: Screen = Screen(
         list(enrichment.values()), hras_sequence, aminoacids, start_position, fillna,
     )
-    hras_object.kernel(show_replicates=True, title='Sublibrary 1, zeroing = population', xscale=(-1, 1))
+    hras_object.kernel(show_replicates=True, title='Sublibrary 1, zeroing_method = population', xscale=(-1, 1))

 .. image:: images/exported_images/hras_zeroingpopulation.png
    :width: 350px
    :align: center

-A variant of the previous method is to calculate the kernel density estimate using ``zeroing='kernel'``.
+A variant of the previous method is to calculate the kernel density estimate using ``zeroing_method='kernel'``.
 This option centers the population using the mode of the KDE.
 If the data is bimodal, it will select the main peak.
 Furthermore, it will use the standard deviation of the main peak to scale the data.
 This method is useful when you have split your library into multiple pools because it will not only center the data properly but also do scale the data so each pool main peak has the same standard deviation.
-Results are quite similar to setting ``zeroing='population'`` and ``how='mode'``.
+Results are quite similar to setting ``zeroing_method='population'`` and ``zeroing_metric ='mode'``.

 .. code:: ipython3

     enrichment = {}
+    aminoacids: List[str] = list('AACDEFGGHIKLLLMNPPQRRRSSSTTVVWY*')

     # calculate log10 enrichment for each replicate
     for pre_key, sel_key in zip(list(dict_pre.keys())[:3],
                                 list(dict_sel.keys())[:3]):
         # Enrichment
         enrichment[pre_key[:2]] = calculate_enrichment(
-            dict_pre[pre_key], dict_sel[sel_key], zeroing='kernel', stopcodon=False
+            aminoacids, dict_pre[pre_key], dict_sel[sel_key], zeroing_method='kernel', stopcodon=False
         )

     aminoacids: List[str] = list('ACDEFGHIKLMNPQRSTVWY*')